By Serge Kreutz

 On the other side of the strata are chemicals that directly induce positive feelings, of which opiates are the best example.
 On the right opiates, one feels good whatever one’s actual condition.
 Philosophically, opiates are one of the greatest achievements of mankind, as they allow us to engineer a gentle death.

 And then, there is a wide range of possible pharmaceutical interferences with our existence that do not make us feel good directly but enhance our natural potential to feel good.
-Viagra, tongkat ali, marijuana, yohimbe, and dopaminergics, even though they are very different one from the other, all are used because they enhance our potential to feel good on the sexual route.
+Sildenafil citrate, tongkat ali, marijuana, yohimbe, and dopaminergics, even though they are very different one from the other, all are used because they enhance our potential to feel good on the sexual route.
 Testosterone and tongkat ali have effects on the male physique, and can make users feel better when looking into a mirror.

 That governments regulate some of these substances has nothing to do with how useful they are for the individual.
 It’s also not that governments prohibit substances out of concern for the health of their citizens.
 If that were the case, alcohol would have been banned long ago.
 Substances are banned for a complex constellation of ideas on the part of those who have the power to decide, and many of the ideas are simply false.